 This is an area that seems to be the most confusing and misunderstood in the Workers Comp claims process.
-It is a good idea check these fees very closely when looking at your loss runs.
+It is a good idea to check these fees very closely when looking at your loss runs.
 However, are the bill review charges under Medical or Expense?
-There is a great amount of inconsistency on where these fees are located in the payouts.
+There is a great amount of inconsistency in where these fees are located in the payouts.

-- Header Fee – a flat per bill set-up fee
+- Header Fee – a flat per-bill set-up fee

 - Line Charge – a flat fee for each line processed on the bill